learningequality/kolibri-docs/docs/install/tutorials/rpi.rst

   sudo apt install nginx

 Then, you need to edit and adapt your default Captive Portal page.
-You can use :download:`this template </data/captive_portal_index.html>`.

-Copy the contents of the template by editing ``/var/www/html/index.html``:
+You can use :download:`this template </data/captive_portal_index.html>` (displayed in the previous screenshot).
+Copy-paste the contents of the template by editing ``/var/www/html/index.html``:

 .. code-block:: console